Traditional Angolan Dishes

 Browse the dishes below to explore traditional favourites and jump to dedicated pages with extra details, recipes and context.

 Rich chicken stew with palm oil, okra, garlic and onions.
-The Sunday classic.
+The Sunday classic and one of Angola’s most iconic dishes.

 We’re curating reliable spots where you can taste these classics, and we keep the list fresh.